November 19, 2021

 What are discount points and lender credits?

-If you have plenty of savings, you may prefer to shell out a little extra today to avoid higher costs over time — but if you're putting all of your spare funds into a down payment, you may not have much left to cover your mortgage closing costs.
-That's where points and lender credits come in to play by letting you decide how — and when — to pay.
+If you have plenty of savings, you may prefer to shell out a little extra today to avoid higher costs over time.
+But, if you're putting all of your spare funds into a down payment, you may not have much left to cover your mortgage closing costs.
+That's where points and lender credits come into play by letting you decide how — and when — to pay.